Alien Earth: Development

 The game was showcased at E3 1997.

 Reception

 Next Generation reviewed the PC version of the game, rating it three stars out of five, and stated that "Well-designed and (mostly) well-implemented, it might not be flashy, but the game possesses a depth and quality that marks it as one of the brighter spots in the lineup this month."
+PC Action gave the game a rating of 53% and said the game had a good idea but implemented it half-heartedly.
+PC Zone gave a rating of 60% and said "the storyline is mildly enthralling, but nothing makes you sit up and take notice."